Monday, 17 March 2025

-The manager, a friendly, outgoing type from Poland, supervises a polyglot staff drawn from many nationalities, including several Asians who work in the kitchen or wait tables, he told us proudly.
+The manager, a friendly, outgoing type from Poland, supervises a staff drawn from many nationalities, including several Asians, he told us proudly.

-While I had indeed been there before, it was in fact my first visit in 10 years.
+He greets and farewells diners to the restaurant, attached to a golfing supplies and fashion store.
+While I had indeed been to the restaurant before, it was my first visit to the southern alps in 10 years.

 The last time I was there, my parents had only just moved into their place on the hills at Jack's Point about five minutes away.